pradeep-snair/pythonProjects/todo-app/readme.md

 Split the Giuthub actions file into 3 jobs checkout code was not done in docker build job which gave the error ->     - name: Checkout code
       uses: actions/checkout@v3

+Kubernetes pod gives this error though docker container runs fine File "/app/cli.py", line 10, in <module> user_action = (input(user_input)).strip() this error is fixed by adding the lines in
+    image: pradsn/todo-app
+        stdin: true
+        tty: true
+        ports:

+kubectl exec -it todo-cli -- python cli.py

+initially created the cluster manually then added the job to deploy the pods to cluster

+Need to add code to create the cluster automatically